 We examined the differences within the human experience of Attention Deficit Hyperactivity Disorder (ADHD).
-Lexalytics scraped data from Reddit, multiple ADHD blogs, news websites, and scientific papers sourced from the PubMed and HubMed databases.
+Lexalytics, an InMoment company, scraped data from Reddit, multiple ADHD blogs, news websites, and scientific papers sourced from the PubMed and HubMed databases.
 Once the data was collected, we executed an analysis on the text data set using the Semantria natural language processing API with queries built on top of the Healthcare/Pharma industry pack.

 The results modeled the conversation surrounding ADHD by linking different topics of discussions together across these varying channels.
 The four primary channels were medical research papers, news media articles, Reddit and blogs.
 It allowed us to draw key insights about how different channels view ADHD.
 While there were expected overlaps, there were also topics unique to each of the channels.